-Results of a five-year clinical trial confirming the long-term durability of the Rezūm System for treatment of benign prostatic hyperplasia (BPH) was published online in the Journal of Urology.
-The study found the Rezūm System provided significant, sustained improvement of lower urinary tract symptoms (LUTS) and quality of life for patients suffering from BPH out to five years post-procedure.
+Results of a five-year clinical trial confirming long-term durability of the Rezūm Water Vapour Therapy for treatment of benign prostatic hyperplasia (BPH) were published online in the Journal of Urology.
+The study found Rezūm provided significant, sustained improvement of lower urinary tract symptoms (LUTS) and quality of life for patients suffering from BPH out to five years post-procedure.

 197 subjects ≥ 50 years old